 There is no need to invest in expensive cages for your cucumbers.
 A few stakes and some twine will give you a cage that the cukes will love to climb.

 Cucumbers will also perform much better than growing on the ground too!
 See my project here.

 Creative Seed starters.

 Then fill them with seed starting soil.
 Plant seeds that sprout quickly.
-Once rooted, just scoop out the soil, roots and plant the new plant in the garden.
+Once rooted, just scoop out the soil, roots and all and plant the new plant in the garden.

 Fill with soil and add the seeds.
-Since egg shells are biodegradable, you can plant them shell and all into the garden.
+Since egg shells are biodegradable, you can plant the seedlings along with the shell into the garden.